bmlanguage/bml/documentation.md

         *   Example: `rawbyte registerValue = 0xAF;`, `rawbyte^ buffer;`, `uint32 convertedValue = toUint32(registerValue);`, `uint32 otherConvertedValue = cast(uint32) registerValue;`
     *   **Safe Array Type:** `DataType safe [Size]` (runtime bounds checks).
         *   A fixed-size array where elements of type `DataType` are allocated contiguously in memory.
-        *   Bounds are checked at runtime for every access.
-If an access is out-of-bounds, a runtime exception will occur (implementation-defined behavior, possibly an abort or an error handler invocation).
+        *   Runtime bounds checks are performed on every access.
+Out-of-bounds access results in a runtime exception (implementation-defined behavior).
         *   `Size` must be a compile-time constant or an identifier with a `linearAccessGuaranteed` attribute.
         *   **Default value**: The default value for all elements in the array is the default value of the `DataType`.
         *   Example: `uint16 safe [100] sensorReadings;`, `float32 safe [MAX_COEFFICIENTS] coefficients #linearAccessGuaranteed(25);`